-Wondering how to make the best butternut squash soup?
+How to make the best vegan butternut squash soup

-In addition, I blended a quick mix of garlic, lemon and spinach for a green pistou.
-It adds a great contrast to the sweetness of the butternut and it’s fun to swirl the colors together!
+It’s a fancy French name for pesto without the pine nuts.
+Just blend a mix of garlic, lemon and spinach for a green pistou topping.
+It is a striking contrast to the sweetness of the butternut and it’s fun to swirl the colors together!

 Speaking of colors…here are a few photos from the aspen groves near our house.

 Get outdoors + then eat soup!

 For added nutty flavor, drizzle Stony Brook Butternut Squash Seed Oil over the top.
 It’s one of my favorite fall flavored oils to drizzle on bread.
 Think fall-themed avocado toast with a drizzle of squash seed oil!

 A hearty + creamy Butternut Squash Soup that is velvety smooth and dairy free!
 Seasoned with garlic and thyme, packed with veggies and thickened with sourdough bread.